Last Updated on 29 November 2025 by Cycloscope

 A Japanese Bicycle Touring Story

 We arrive in beautiful Kagoshima, the Naples of Japan.
 Not meaning pizza and espresso, but a seaside town lying at the feet of a volcano, the Sakurajima.
 The volcano is on the other side of the Bay of Kinko.
-Being not really interested in the city itself we hop on the first ferry across the bay.
+Not really interested in the city itself, we hop on the first ferry across the bay.

-There’s one boat every 30 minutes or so, the price should be cheap but we don’t exactly know, we didn’t pay, nobody asked for tickets.
+There’s one boat every 30 minutes or so The price should be low, but we don’t precisely know; we didn’t pay, and nobody asked for tickets.

 The Sakurajima volcano is just in front of us, beautiful in its 1117 meters of cooled lava.

-Arrived at the foothills of the volcano we went to the information center where for the first time we met a Japanese who spoke English.
-We see a documentary about the history of the city and its relationship with the volcano and we get the first major difference with Naples: here they are prepared in case of an eruption.
+Arriving at the volcano’s foothills, we went to the information center, where we met a Japanese person who spoke English for the first time.
+We see a documentary about the city’s history and its relationship with the volcano, and we notice the first significant difference with Naples: here, they are prepared for an eruption.

-They built large concrete canals that lead lava and mudslides to the sea, saving the city, shelters on the streets for the citizens, and of course an evacuation plan.
+They built large concrete canals that led lava and mudslides to the sea, saving the city, shelters on the streets for the citizens, and, of course, an evacuation plan.

-In addition, not less importantly, they proudly display the Guinness Book of World Records: Kagoshima has produced the biggest turnip in the world, well 31,5 kg.
-There is a photo of the proud farmer with the super-tuber in his arms.
+In addition, not less importantly, they proudly display the Guinness Book of World Records: Kagoshima has produced the largest turnip in the world, well, 31,5 kg.
+There is a photo of the proud farmer holding the super-tuber.

-It is not possible to get to the top (of the volcano, not the turnip) but we cycle to the observation point, just 373msl, from where we see the north peak, the oldest, and the southern one, more new and active.
+It is not possible to get to the top (of the volcano, not the turnip), but we cycle to the observation point, just 373msl, from where we see the north peak, the oldest, and the southern one, newer and active.

 The lava park

 Going back down there’s a lava park, made by the 1914 eruption.
-Pines are already growing here, it’s beside the sea and the shapes made by the cooling magma are impressive, the smell of vegetation and seawater reminds me of my hometown, Catania.
+Pines are already growing here; it’s beside the sea, and the shapes created by the cooling magma are impressive.
+The smell of vegetation and seawater reminds me of my hometown, Catania.

-We try to bathe but it is not easy, there are many of algae, the rocks are sharp and the nearby port does not make the water inviting.
+We try to bathe, but it is not easy; there are many algae, the rocks are sharp, and the nearby port makes the water uninviting.

 We sleep in a wooden gazebo overlooking the volcano.
-In the morning we bathe our feet in the thermal stream near the info-center, it’s called “foot onsen”, there are many of those in Japan, especially in Kyushu, and they are always free.
+In the morning, we bathe our feet in the thermal stream near the info center; it’s called a “foot onsen.”
+There are many of those in Japan, especially in Kyushu, and they are always free.

 Foot onsen and getting out

-Along the coast we see the volcano from all sides, it smokes.
-We stop next to the umpteenth “information point”, here also there are free “feet hot springs”.
+Along the coast, we see the volcano from all sides; it smokes.
+We stop next to the umpteenth “information point”, where there are also free “feet hot springs”.
 We put the tent under a tree in the nearby car park as recommended by an old hippie with a van, here to paint and sell paintings to tourists.

 Just before sunset, the volcano erupts.
 The huge cloud gets iridescent.
 There have been 700 eruptions this year.